-Here are 10 frequently asked questions (10 HRA FAQs) that outline common health reimbursement account rules.
+Here are 10 FAQs outlining common health reimbursement account rules.

 Here's a brief overview of the HRA account rules we'll be covering:

-- You might need health insurance to offer an HRA.
+- Employees might need health insurance to participate in an HRA.

-- Only your business can put money into the HRA.
+- Only the business can put money into the HRA.

-- HRA rollover depends on the type of HRA and your business's decision on whether to allow it.
+- HRA rollover depends on the type of HRA and the business's decision on whether to allow it.

 - HRA funds don't earn interest.

 - HRAs can reimburse anything in IRS Publication 502.

 - The business determines how much is contributed to the HRA.